BurntSushi/goim/DESIGN.md

 Since these strings seem to be guaranteed to be unique in the source data set, Goim also uses these as the ultimate source of a primary key in the database.
-The actual key is the md5 (binary) hash of the unique string, which uses 16 bytes.
+The key is stored as a md5 (binary) hash of the string, which uses 16 bytes.
 This key is then mapped to a unique 32-bit monotonically increasing integer.

 This design decision has several effects: